stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/06-configuring-pages/03-importing-exporting-pages-and-content.markdown

 # Importing/Exporting Pages and Content [](id=importing-exporting-pages-and-content)

-@product@'s Export/Import feature gives you the power to backup and restore your site and app data.
-The export feature grants users the flexibility of exporting site or app-specific content they've created as a LAR (Liferay Archive) file to other Liferay instances, or to save it for a later use.
+Export/Import lets you backup and restore your site and app data.
+Export  grants users the flexibility of exporting site or app-specific content they've created as a LAR (Liferay Archive).
 The import feature can be used to ingest the LAR file you exported from Liferay, which restores the work you previously exported.

-For example, suppose you're managing a site that celebrates the Thanksgiving holiday every year by creating a *Thanksgiving* themed page during the month of November.
+For example, you're managing a site that celebrates the Thanksgiving holiday every year by creating a *Thanksgiving* themed page during the month of November.
 Every November, you'd like to publish the holiday themed page, but want it removed after Thanksgiving ends.
 Instead of manually creating the page